-Nina Meehan is a founding company member of Bay Area Children's Theatre where she has directed James and the Giant Peach, Little Women, Alexander and the Terrible, Horrible, No Good, Very Bad Day, Pippi Longstocking and many others.
+Nina Meehan is a founding company member of Bay Area Children's Theatre where she has directed numerous productions including The Day the Crayons Quit, the Musical, James and the Giant Peach, Little Women, Alexander and the Terrible, Horrible, No Good, Very Bad Day, Pippi Longstocking.
+She is a proud champion of new works for TYA and has produced original adaptations of Where the Mountain Meets the Moon (TBA award-winning production), Ivy+Bean, Ladybug Girl and many others.
 She is an award winning Youth Theatre Director, most recently winning Outstanding Achievements in Acting at the Broadway Jr. Festival in Atlanta, GA for her youth production of Pirates of Penzance.
 Nina was recognized as one of the 35-faces of Theatre Bay Area and a “Mom who Rocks” by Red Tricycle.
 She has worked throughout the Bay Area as an actress, educator, storyteller, and director.
+Nina proudly sits on the Theatre Services Commitee for Theatre Bay Area and the Board of Directors for TYA/USA.
 Nina received her BS in Theatre from Northwestern University and her Masters in Nonprofit Administration from the University of San Francisco.
-She is mom to Toby (age 5) and Robby (age 2).
+She is mom to Toby (age 8), Robby (age 5) and Meadow (age 1).

-Becca Posamentier has 16 years of administrative, teaching, and performing experience in theaters throughout California.
+Becca Posamentier has 18 years of administrative, teaching, and performing experience in theaters throughout California.
 A founding member of Bay Area Children’s Theatre, Becca is the Director of the Youth Education Program (YEP!).
 As the Camp and Family programs Manager at the San Francisco JCC, she directed extensive summer and vacation camps for children ages 5-12 in addition to creating a musical theater program for youth.
-Becca has taught performing arts at UCLA Unicamp, East Bay School of the Arts, University High School in Los Angeles, Stage Dorr Conservator and the Berkeley and SF JCCs.
+Becca has taught performing arts at UCLA Unicamp, East Bay School of the Arts, University High School in Los Angeles, Stage Door Conservatory and the Berkeley and SF JCCs.
 She was the Academy Director at Playhouse West, and spent five years as an administrator and educator with Kaiser Permanente’s Education Theater Programs.
-She now a “Mom who Rocks” (recognized by Red Tricycle) to two children of her own, ages 5 and 2.
+She now a “Mom who Rocks” (recognized by Red Tricycle) to two children of her own, ages 7 and 4.

 After receiving her BA in Dramatic Arts from University of California, Davis in June of 2011, Maria came back home to the East Bay to commence her career as a stage manager and production manager.
 Her first show with BACT was in the fall of 2011 stage managing the world premiere of The Magic School Bus: The Climate Challenge; Maria's been hooked on working with BACT ever since!